-Hull's International Hanse Day: Coming soon in 2017
+Hull's International Hanse Day: Saturday 13th May 2017

 In the mid-13th century, seafaring merchants from across Northern Europe joined together to form the Hanseatic League as a way to pursue their shared economic interests.
 Throughout the North Sea and Baltic Sea region, up to 200 towns and cities were members of the League.
 Hull was one of several associated trading cities in the UK, exporting such items as wool, cloth and salt.
 Some days up to a dozen ships arrived into Hull with imported timber, canvas, furs, iron, flax and pitch.
 For over 400 years the League played a major role in shaping economies, trade and politics before losing its significance in the mid-17th century.
 Hull's Old Town still retains its medieval street footprint (one of only 2 in Yorkshire).
 In 2012 Hull joined the new Hanse - a partnership of over 180 towns and cities across Northern Europe which were part of the original Hanseatic League.